Skip to content

 There are many other examples of composite numbers.
 These numbers are important in mathematics, as they can be used in calculations, such as factorization, prime factorization, and prime decomposition.
 They are also important for finding the lowest common multiple (LCM).

-The Properties of the Composite numbers:
+The Properties of the Composite Numbers:

 Composite numbers are those numbers that have more than two factors.
 They are the product of two or more prime numbers, and they are not prime numbers themselves.